NuVotifier/NuVotifier/usage.md

 ## Port Configuration

-One of NuVotifier's functions is acting as a vote server (receiver).
+NuVotifier's main function is acting as a vote server (receiver).
 The IP for NuVotifier to bind to is configured by the `host` and `ip` configuration values within the config.yml files within the NuVotifier plugin folder.
-Most times, you will want this `host` value to be set to `0.0.0.0` or your server's ip. `0.0.0.0` will bind to all ip ports on your machine, while specifying a certain IP will only bind to that ip.
+Most times, you will want this `host` value to be set to `0.0.0.0` or your server's ip. `0.0.0.0` will bind to all network addresses on your machine, while specifying a certain IP will only bind to that ip.
 If you don't know what to set this to, `0.0.0.0` is a safe bet.
 By default, NuVotifier listens on port 8192.
 This is the same as the default Votifier port.
 If you change this, you will have to remember this when setting up forwarding or server lists.